 To prevent WhatsApp photos and videos from showing up in your phone’s gallery, go to Settings -> Chats.
 Here, under the Media visibility option uncheck the box next to “Show media in gallery” option.
 Once you have done that, your WhatsApp media will no longer appear in your phone’s gallery.

 One of the newest features that have been introduced by WhatsApp for Indian consumers is the ability to send money using UPI.
 Now, users who have set UPI payments with their WhatsApp account will be able to send money to their contacts.
 Of course, for it to work, your contacts will also need to update the UPI payment information.
-If you don’t know how to set up UPI payments in your WhatsApp, you can refer to our article which gives you a detailed explanation of the same.
+If you don’t know how to set up UPI payments in WhatsApp, you can refer to our linked article.

 Considering that everything is set up, to initiate a payment open the chat of the contact that you want to send the money to and then tap on the attachments button.
 Here, you will see a new “Payment” option.
 Tap on it and then enter the amount of money that you want to send.
 On the next page, confirm with your UPI PIN and the money will be sent.